sakanario/Go-Eat/README.md

 ## App Design
 The main file is run.rb that requiere back_end/logic.rb for it class and back_end/module.rb for it module.<br />
 All the logic about map, driver location, user location, and store location stored on class Map. <br />
-The app creates log.txt (replace log.txt if exist) for keeping history. <br />
+The app creates log.txt and route.txt (replace if exist) for keeping history. <br />
 The app uses sleep function to make the app more realistic.